greglook/merkle-db/DESIGN.md

   table.
 - Reads will only load data from the trees containing the fields they need.
   Multiple trees will be returned as an ordered merge.
-- Provide an explicit mechanism for storing custom metadata at the database and table levels.
 - Should tables support a "patch" block linked from the table root?
 This would hold complete records sorted by pk which should be preferred to any found in the main table body.
 This is similar to Clojure's PersistentVector 'tails' and